It is time to sell your mobile home in the greater Sarasota Florida area.

-While there are some lending agencies that will lend on these types of homes, most traditional lending agencies will not and, as such, there are only a few options for the Buyers to seek financing should the need to do so.
+While there are some lending agencies that will lend on these types of homes, most traditional lending agencies will not, and, as such, there are only a few options for the Buyers to seek financing should they need to do so.

 Single-family homes, also more commonly known as real estate, have the ability to have any traditional lending agency provide financing should it need to be used to fund a property.

 Since there are more lending options with less cash required on traditional homes comparing financing between the two is hardly a fair comparison.

 Most mobile homes on leased land are purchased with cash, not financing.

 With the rise in mobile home prices one needs to ask if the Seller is looking to increase the price of their mobile home exponentially further pushing out the availability of cash Buyers while at the same time, financing is limited, is this really a good idea?

 Here is an example:

 The buyer has $40,000 to buy their new mobile home in Sarasota Florida.